acalchera/eDNA_teaching_2024/README.md

 cd ..
 ```

-# 4. Checking for leftover primer sequences.
+# 4. Checking for leftover primer sequences

 To run DADA2 we need to first activate R.